 How to set up Linkedin Ads – Create your Ads

 Finally, it’s time to create the Ads.
-There are a multitude of possibilities here.
+There is a multitude of possibilities here.
 You can sponsor existing content on your company page.
 Alternatively, you can set up an ad from scratch and customise everything.
 That includes the name, introduction text, image, CTA, header and URL.

 Once you hit the ‘launch’ button, your Ad will go under review.
 If everything’s in order, it will go live instantly.
 Linkedin’s advertising team is fast and efficient.